cdelker/ziafont/docs/strings.rst

     font = ziafont.Font('NotoSerif-Regular.ttf')

-The font name can be a path to a ttf or otf font file, or the name of a font (such as 'Arial') located in a system fonts path.
+The font name must be a path to a ttf or otf font file.
 If no font name is specified, a built-in font will be used.

 Strings can be converted to SVG using :py:class:`ziafont.font.Text` objects.
 This object provides a Jupyter representation of the string drawn as SVG, but also has methods for getting the SVG as text or as an XML element.
 Running the following line in a Jupyter cell displays the rendered string.